 - Water damage caused by appliance overflow or heating/AC malfunction

 - Frozen plumbing/heat ducts/sprinkler system/appliance

-Check your policy to ensure that it covers these common disasters.
+Check your policy to ensure that it covers these common causes of loss.

+If you experience any of these covered losses, your dwelling coverage becomes essential.
 Dwelling insurance covers damage to your home, including the foundation, frame, walls and roof.
-It covers cabinets, appliances like your furnace and water heater and may also cover other structures that touch the house, such as an attached garage, deck or porch.
+It also generally covers things that are built into your house, like cabinets and will cover your appliances, as well as your air conditioner, furnace and water heater if they are damaged or destroyed by a covered loss like a fire.
+It also typically covers other structures that are attached to the house, such as an attached garage, deck or porch.

 How much dwelling coverage do I need?